-- 1. Enter the Domain Name your dynamic DNS service provider gave. - 2.
-Enter the User Name for your DDNS account. - 3.
-Enter the Password for your DDNS account. - 4.
-Click the Login button to login the DDNS service.
+- 1. Type the Domain Name received from your dynamic DNS service provider. - 2.
+Type the User Name for your DDNS account. - 3.
+Type the Password for your DDNS account. - 4.
+Click the Login button to log in to the DDNS service.